samjudge/php-jira-issue-api/README.md

 You pass an array as the same form used by `create_issue` to `set_fields` in order to set the values of these issues.
 The issues are updated both locally and remotely on JIRA.

+You can now retrive the download urls of attachments of jira issues.

 :)